Lease hotel & restaurant

 1. Preparation

-It happens again and again that the current tenant is looking for a successor himself.
-However, it is important to clarify beforehand whether this is in the interests of the owner.
-It is of course best to get the owner's written consent.
-Because in the end it is always the owner who decides, as he is also the contractual partner in the lease.
-This is the only way to ensure that a new tenant can be successfully placed.
+It often happens that the current tenant seeks a successor themselves.
+However, it is important to clarify beforehand whether this is in the owner's best interest.
+It is, of course, best to obtain the owner's written consent.
+Ultimately, the owner always makes the decision, as they are also the contractual partner in the lease agreement.
+This is the only way to ensure that a new tenant can be successfully found.

 1.2 Numbers instead of painting

-There are always good reasons why the current lease is terminated.
-In order to show a potential new tenant the chances of success, a previously successfully run business should always disclose sales figures.
-Of course, the turnover also depends on the restaurateur himself, but it is not a disadvantage for the new tenant to have the good turnover of the predecessor in mind.
-But fixed costs such as energy costs are also helpful for planning.
-Of course, due to the pandemic, the last 2 years are not meaningful.
-We therefore recommend using the figures from 2018 or 2019 as a basis.
+There are always good reasons why a current lease is being terminated.
+To demonstrate the prospects for success to a potential new tenant, a previously successfully run business should always disclose sales figures.
+Of course, sales also depend on the restaurateur themselves, but it's not a disadvantage for the new tenant to have the previous tenant's strong sales figures in mind.
+Fixed costs such as energy costs are also helpful for planning.
+We recommend using figures from the past two years as a basis.

-When taking over a catering business, it is helpful for the new tenant to have a list of the companies with whom they have worked in the past:
+When taking over a catering business, it is helpful for the new tenant to have a list of the companies with which the business has worked in the past:

 Beverage supplier